entry-points-utk/entry-points-web/README.md

 For questions about the Entry Points series, please contact:

 **University of Tennessee, Knoxville**
-College of Education, Health, and Human Sciences
+College of Education, Health, and Human Sciences Computing, AI, and Education cade@utk.edu
-cades@utk.edu

 ## Acknowledgments
 This series is part of CEHHS's ongoing commitment to advancing data science and AI education and building pathways for learners at all levels.